nacx/dotfiles/README.md

     # Create the symbolic links in your home
     cd ~
-    ln -s dotfiles/.tmux.conf
     ln -s dotfiles/.vimrc
     ln -s dotfiles/.vim

+Once the links have been created you're done!
+All the plugins will be automatically installed the first time you open Vim.

+## Integrated terminal

+The integrated terminal you will need to install `tmux`.
+Once installed, you can use the provided `tmux` configuration by creating the corresponding symlink:

-    # Install the plugins
+    # Create the symbolic for the tmux configuration
-    git clone https://github.com/VundleVim/Vundle.vim.git .vim/bundle/Vundle.vim
-    vim +PluginInstall +qall

-    # The 'deoplete-go' plugin is platform dependent and needs to be compiled:
-    cd .vim/bundle/deoplete-go
+    cd ~
-    make
+    ln -s dotfiles/.tmux.conf

-That will leave everything in place to run vim with all the plugins.
-In order to enable the terminal, you will have to open vim in a tmux session.
-This can be automated by adding teh following lines to the *.barhrc* file:
+In order to easily open Vim in a `tmux` session that allows you to open the console, add the following lines to the *.barhrc* file:

     # Open Vim with tmux
     function vim_tmux() { tmux new -d "vim $*" \; attach; }
     alias vim='vim_tmux'

-### Install Go commands

-Once you have everything configured, you can install all Go commands used by *vim-go* by entering Vim and running:

-    :GoInstallBinaries

 ## Vim usage cheat sheet